This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “How did my mother die?”

-Ann drew in a long deep calming breath, even though she could not remember her mother, hearing of her death was still upsetting.
+Ann drew in a long deep calming breath.
+Even though she could not remember her mother, hearing of her death, especially being so young, was still upsetting.
 “And my father, what do you know of him?”

 Padraig removed his glasses and using one hand rubbed his eyes.
 “Nothing I’m afraid,” he shook his head regretfully.
 “Your mother refused to talk about him.
 I tried many times to get her to open up, but always in vain.”